 In addition to the three most common image formats used on the web, JPEG, PNG, and GIF, there are a host of other formats supported by different web browsers.

 SVG is an emergent format on the web, with usage increasing as web browser support increases.
 Like PNG and GIF, SVG is best used for simple graphics.
 However, unlike PNG and GIF, SVG images can be scaled up or down with no change in quality.
-This makes SVG a popular choice for websites which change depending on the visitor’s screen size, as they can remain sharp no matter how big or small they are presented.
+This makes SVG a popular choice for websites that change depending on the visitor’s screen size, as they can remain sharp no matter how big or small they are presented.
 Unfortunately, browser support is lacking in older web browsers.
 If your website is only concerned with modern web standards without regard to older web browsers, SVG may be an option for you.

-WebP is an image format developed by Google, which is designed to optimise images for the web by keeping file sizes smaller while retaining the same quality that JPEG and PNG provide.
+WebP is an image format developed by Google, which is designed to optimize images for the web by keeping file sizes smaller while retaining the same quality that JPEG and PNG provide.
 Although there are few trade-offs, WebP is a fairly new image format, so support is not available in a wide range of web browsers.
 In the future WebP may be the go-to format for all images on the web.

 APNG is a similar format to PNG, but it has the added capability of enabling animation.
 Web browser support for APNG is sparse, so it is not recommended for use on the web.